 You will also be introduced to some very useful breastfeeding and pumping resources.

-I’ll even provide you with free sample pumping schedules and an opportunity to access a free pumping course (find those offers at the end).
+I’ll even provide you with free sample pumping schedules and an opportunity to access a free pumping course.

 - Pumping and breastfeeding to establish your milk supply.